abarbanell/abarbanell.github.io/_posts/2017-04-15-scaling-scrum.md

 ## Conclusion

 When scaling SCRUM, look out for the communication bottlenecks in your organisation.
 Work can only flow if it is not held up by blockages.
 Iterate frequently on the product, but also on the process, to adjust your setup to your environemnt.
 Invest in your "last mile", how to get software from source code checkin to the production system: Continous Integration, test automation, zero-click deployments from source code repository.
-Reducind the cost or releasing is the key to accelerating the whole delivery.
+Reducing the cost or releasing is the key to accelerating the whole delivery.

 I am very much interested in your views, please let me know what you think in the comments below.